morrownr/88x2bu/README.md

 Step 1: Open a terminal (Ctrl+Alt+T)

-Step 2: Update and upgrade the system:
+Step 2: Update the system:
 ```
 $ sudo apt-get update
-$ sudo apt-get upgrade
 ```
 Step 3: Install the required packages: (select the option for the OS you are using)

-For Ubuntu or Linux Mint:
+Option for Ubuntu or Linux Mint:
 ```
 $ sudo apt-get install -y dkms git
 ```
-For Raspberry Pi OS:
+Option for Raspberry Pi OS:
 ```
 $ sudo apt-get install -y raspberrypi-kernel-headers bc build-essential dkms git
 ```